panda-re/panda/panda/plugins/tainted_net/USAGE.md

 * `label_incoming_network`: boolean.
 Whether to apply taint labels to incoming network traffic.
 * `query_outgoing_network`: boolean.
 Whether to display taint on outgoing network traffic.
-* `positional_taint`: boolean.
+* `semantic`: boolean.
 Whether to apply a different label to each tainted byte in the incoming packet.
+An additional file will be generated for ida taint so semantic labels can be displayed in IDA Pro.
+* `packets`: string.
+List of packet numbers or ranges to taint.
+Values should be separated by colons.
+Example: 1-3:5
+* `ip_proto`: string.
+List of IPV4 protocol numbers or ranges to taint.
+* `bytes`: string.
+List of byte offsets or ranges in each packet to taint.
+* `ip_src`: string.
+If specified, only packets received from the specified IPV4 address will be considered for tainting.
+* `ip_dst`: string.
+If specified, only packets destined for the specified IPV4 address will be considered for tainting.
+* `eth_type`: string.
+Type of packet encapulated in the received ethernet packet.
 * `file`: string, defaults to "tainted_net_query.csv".
 The name of the file to which outgoing network traffic taint information will be written.

 At least one of `label_incoming_network` or `query_outgoing_network` must be true.